Antoinethl85/WPF-application/README.md

 <h2>Our work</h2>

 <p>First of all, we started by the structure.
 So, we edited the .xaml file to have a clear and simple visual interface.
 AFter that, we went into the hardest part.
 We learnt about AES encryption algorithm (not enough because we were a bit late in our work) and started the implementationof this algorithm.</p>
 <p>So, basicly our application is divided in 2 parts : decryption and encryption.
 You need to enter the code you want to decrypt/encrypt, you also need a key and an initialization vector.
-Then, you just have to press the button and the app will run (I don't know why it doesn't work i tried multiple things to fix this but failed every time ...).</p>
+Then, you just have to press the button and the app will run (<strong>I don't know why it doesn't work i tried multiple things to fix this but failed every time ...</strong>).</p>
-<p><strong>We didn't achieve to convert our WPF application into a .exe programm.
-Sorry for the inconvenience.</strong></p>

 <h2>Bibliography</h2>